SCARLET EMPRESS, THE

 FRIENDS AND LOVERS

 1931 - **British officer Laurence Olivier goes a bit bananas as the 'other man' who loves nymphomaniac Lily Damita in this stuffy, tangled FAREWELL TO ARMS-meets D.H.
-Lawrence-ish saga set partly in London, partly in Paris, partly in India, and always squarely on the MGM stage.
-The best parts are in the beginning with porcelain collector Erich Von Stroheim as nymphomaniac Damita's aesthete husband, lolling languidly in the surf of her lover Adolphe Menjou's discomfort realizing his lame opera alibi won't wash (he got the title wrong).
-It turns out Erich's not mad --his habit is to blackmail his errant wife's many lovers, charging Menjou a whopping $10,000 because "porcelain is... expensive."
+Lawrence-ish saga set partly in London, partly in Paris, partly in India, and always squarely on the MGM backlot.
+The best parts are in the beginning with porcelain collector Erich Von Stroheim as nymphomaniac Damita's aesthete husband, lolling languidly in the surf of her lover Adolphe Menjou's discomfort upon realizing his lame opera alibi won't wash (he got the title wrong).
+It turns out Erich's not mad; he's expecting these things.
+His habit is to blackmail his errant wife's many lovers, charging Menjou a whopping $10,000 because "porcelain is... expensive."

 Though porcelain collecting seems a rather insipid hobby for a man like Von Strohieim, we root for him all the way, especially since Damita is such a wearying screen presence.
-She can be charming, but when she's not 'on' she radiates a restless peevishness, like she's been kept waiting on the hot set all day and is tired of being prodded and mussed by the make-up lady.
+Like Novarro was a Valentino MGM were hoping Damita could be a kind of earthy Garbo.
+She can be charming in the right lighting, but when she's not 'on' her A-game she radiates a restless peevishness, like she's been kept waiting on the hot set all day and is tired of being prodded and mussed by the make-up lady and it's the tenth take.
 Nice legs, though.
-Too bad that fellow Damita-schtupper Olivier later tries to shoot Menjou in a fit of jealous pique (by this time Damita already has another fiancee in the wings).
+And a nice racket for Erich.
+Too bad another of Damita's lovers (Lawrence Olivier) later tries to shoot Menjou in a fit of jealous pique (by this time Damita already has another fiancee in the wings).
 This all proves a sufficient climax for MGM and the ending abruptly dumps everyone out on the curb after weekending at beloved old character actor Frederick "Here's to the House of Frankenstein!"
-Kerr's estate, and though he's cool with underhanded business, eh wot? his shrewish wife boots them out for conformity's sake.
-It's a lot of familiar (for the era) love triangle business that adds up to little more than the bros-before-hos credo 'tested' and broken on the rocks of Damita's scattered lips and alleged sex appeal.
-Better we should have followed Erich von Stroheim's porcelain, to the floor... in shards if needed!
+Kerr's estate, and though he's cool with underhanded business, eh wot? his shrewish wife boots the men out onto the street, for conformity's sake.
+In short, it's a lot of familiar (for the era) love triangle business that adds up to little more than the bros-before-hos credo 'tested' and broken on the rocks of Damita's scattered lips and alleged sex appeal.
+Better we should have followed Erich von Stroheim's porcelain, to the floor... in shards!

 THE RICH ARE ALWAYS WITH US

-1932 - **1/2Divorce--still scandalous, risque and oh-so progressive--was enough of a subject for entire films back in 1932, even at the already risque and progressive Warner Brothers, so here's novelist Julian (George Brent) pestering newly-divorced rich socialite Ruth Chatterton into marriage.
+1932 - **1/2Divorce--still scandalous, risque and oh-so progressive--was enough of a subject for entire films back in 1932, even at the already risque and progressive Warner Brothers.
+Here novelist Julian (George Brent) pesters newly-divorced (rich) socialite Ruth Chatterton into marriage.
 Ick!
 She wants to have a little fun in Paris first but secretly wants him to come out and pester her, presumably.
-Trouble is, Brent always presumes that is the case, in every role he's ever played, which is why I despise him on principle--his whole attitude reflects the gateway rationalization of many a stalker.
+Trouble is, Brent always presumes.
+In every role he's ever played, he ignores women's attempts to evade him, wading in to range, nose first.
+I despise him on principle--his whole attitude reflects the gateway rationalization of many a stalker.
 If he likes you, you're his.
 Your opinion is decided for you.
+You're a girl - you like a man to take charge.
 After all, who are you to bust up a beautiful, inevitable romance?
-Meanwhile, as Chatterton talks on the phone from Paris, her kid sister-like college chum Bette Davis tries to steal Julian away, but in a Midge kind of semi-joking manner that never works in movies, until maybe the very end, (unless the man you're stealing is Frank Sinatra).
+Meanwhile, as Chatterton talks on the phone from Paris, her kid sister-like college chum Bette Davis tries to steal Julian away, but in a Midge kind of semi-joking manner that never works in movies, until maybe the very end (unless the man you're stealing is Frank Sinatra).